Phatskool/FB-Instant-Articles-XML-Generator/README.md

 2. change facebookfeed.php settings (db,passwords,desired db tables etc)

-3
-a.
-Visit facebookfeed.php page on your domain path
+3. Visit facebookfeed.php page on your domain path

-b.
 Alternativeley you can use a cron job from your server and "run" the code  e.g. once a day

 4. Voila!
 XML is ready to be submited on facevook